joelsrzalvarez/Still-No-Drop/README.md

 ## Features

-- Easily add and manage a list of “runs” or targets you’re farming for
+- Easily add and manage a list of “runs” (targets you’re farming for), with custom names.
-- Input new runs with a custom name, right in the addon’s interface
+- Track your attempts for rare mount and item drops by incrementing or decrementing counts.
+- Mark a run as completed (“Got it!”), which highlights the row in green and disables further changes.
+- Report your farming progress to chat with a single click.
-- Displays a numbered list of all your saved runs
+- Displays a clear, numbered list of all your saved runs.
+- Pagination: Only 10 runs are shown per page; use navigation buttons to switch pages.
-- Data is automatically saved between sessions using WoW’s SavedVariables system
+- Data is automatically saved between sessions using WoW’s SavedVariables system.
-- Clean, minimalist UI with an easy-to-use slash command
+- Clean, minimalist UI with an easy-to-use slash command (/snd).

 ## Installation